developer-zebra/developer-zebra-site/src/mdmtk/2-0/guide/xml/xml_overview/index.md

 1. Set Configuration - Almost every CSP supports a Request TLC that can be used to set or modify the configuration of the subsystem that is managed by that CSP
 2. Perform Action - Some CSPs support Request TLCs that can be used to perform discrete actions upon the subsystem managed by that CSP.
 This is opposed to behaviors that involve changing the configuration of the subsystem.
 For example, an action that could be performed through a CSP is rebooting the device.
-3. Query Configuration - Some CSPs support Request TLCs that can be used to obtain the current configuration of the subsystem managed by that CSP

 A CSP processes a Request TLC and returns a Result TLC or TLC Error based on the results of processing that TLC.
 The MXMS aggregates Request TLCs and TLC Errors into a Result XML document in the same order as the corresponding Request TLCs in the Request XML document.
 The MXMS returns the Result XML document to the requesting application to communicate the results of the attempt to perform the behavior(s) requested in the Request XML Document.

-Query Configuration behaviors are not reflexive, which means that a Result XML document has an intentionally different format than a successfully completed Request XML document.
-The XML that is returned from a successful Query Configuration behavior will contain the information that was returned from the query, which is in the same format as Request XML documents and Result XML documents.
-This means that the result of a query is able to be used as a Request XML document for a Set Configuration behavior.

 A characteristic (either a TLC or SGC) in a Request XML document will result in one of the following in the Result XML document: